BjornOnGit/covers-and-spines_api/README.md

 ## Usage

-To use the API, all the endpoints are available on the API documentation page.
-You can access the API documentation by navigating to `https://documenter.getpostman.com/view/27448500/2sA3BgAais` in your browser.
+To use the API, all the endpoints are available on the [API documentation page](https://documenter.getpostman.com/view/27448500/2sA3BgAais).
 The API documentation provides a list of all the endpoints available and the required parameters for each endpoint.

+To use the payment processing feature, you will need to create a PayStack account and provide the API keys in the `.env` file.

+To install the required packages, run the following command:

 ## Integrations